Descon likely to get Karachi Water and Sewerage Board projects

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Descon Engineering along with several companies participated in bidding for the Karachi Water and Sewerage Board’s billions of rupees worth Treatment plant IV and rehabilitation of the Filtration Plant.
+KARACHI: The Descon Engineering along with several companies participated in bidding for the Karachi Water and Sewerage Board’s billions of rupees worth Treatment Plan IV and the rehabilitation of the Filtration Plant.
 Descon which had offered the lowest rates in the bidding is likely to get the projects.

 The Transmission System project was divided into six projects and total 14 companies acquired the tender documents but bids of only four met with success.
 One of the companies managed to got three projects, while the remaining three got one project each.

-KARACHI: The Descon Engineering along with several companies participated in bidding for the Karachi Water and Sewerage Board’s billions of rupees worth Treatment plant IV and rehabilitation of the Filtration Plant.
+KARACHI: The Descon Engineering along with several companies participated in bidding for the Karachi Water and Sewerage Board’s billions of rupees worth Treatment Plan IV and the rehabilitation of the Filtration Plant.
 Descon which had offered the lowest rates in the bidding is likely to get the projects.

 The Transmission System project was divided into six projects and total 14 companies acquired the tender documents but bids of only four met with success.
 One of the companies managed to got three projects, while the remaining three got one project each.